- Rapid Reference 🚀

 - Lactate >5 mM, WBC >25,000.
 However, some retrospective data suggest that outcomes are optimal if surgery is performed before the lactate rises >5 mM.(31938827)

 - Surgical outcomes are optimal if performed relatively early, prior to the development of end-organ damage.
 Unfortunately, the ideal window for surgical intervention remains poorly defined.

 - Tigecycline offers various theoretical benefits:(29363242, 29713630)

 - a) It has activity against C. Difficile, including suppression of toxin secretion.

-- b) It has activity against enteric pathogens, so it could provide some degree of coverage for bacteria which translocate into the bloodstream.
+- b) It has activity against enteric pathogens, so it could provide coverage for bacteria that translocate into the bloodstream.

 - c) Good penetration of bile and intestinal contents.

 - d) Activity against resistant strains of C. difficile.